 19. Many black women, including African women, have spoken out against female circumcision.
 However, they are largely members of the urban, educated elite.
 Might the conflict over female circumcision in Africa, then, be a class or ethnic conflict rather than a gender conflict?
 Could it represent a conflict between urban African women who value the new Western lifestyle and participation in the emerging urban-based global economy and those who live in rural regions (male and female) who still adhere to traditional lifestyles?
 What role might opponents of female circumcision play in advancing Western neocolonialism through their attempts to eradicate female circumcision?
 To what extent do they advance the interests of the urban elite (who are economically and politically allied with the West) over the interests of the poorer rural populations who might be resisting increasing urban domination of their lives?
 Could opposition to female circumcision in Africa be an aspect of globalization?
 Could it be a factor contributing to anti-American and anti-Western sentiment in Africa and the Middle East.

-20. If the conflict over female circumcision represents a class conflict, to what extent might the massive attempt to eradicate female circumcision actually have the opposite effect intended?
+20. If the conflict over female circumcision represents a class conflict, to what extent might the massive attempt to eradicate female circumcision actually have the opposite effect?
 When people's traditions are being attacked, they are likely to go to great lengths to preserve those traditions.
-They become important symbols of their social and ethnic identification.
+They become important symbols of their social and ethnic identity.
 Three thousand years of Jewish history is a testament to this fact.
 When the Roman Empire attempted to outlaw male circumcision among the Jews in 132CE, a major revolt erupted against the Roman Empire in Palestine.
 To what extent might the opponents of female circumcision be achieving the opposite of their goal of eradicating this procedure?
 To what extent might they instead be making the situation worse for the young girls undergoing circumcision?
 Could the opponents of female circumcision be forcing people to perform female circumcision in secret, under less sanitary conditions, and not bringing their daughters to the hospital when problems occur for fear of being prosecuted?
 Might it be better to accommodate those who want to practice female circumcision so that the ritual can be performed safely in hospitals rather than under primitive conditions?
 Wasn't this one of the justifications used for legalizing abortion in the U.S.?

 The Circumcision of Jesus